jonnonz1/nz-statute-book/acts/public/1908/judicature-act-1908.md

 ### 1.13 Failure to give notice
 A failure to comply with rule 1.11 does not prevent a person speaking Māori at a case management conference or pre-trial conference or hearing, but—
-  (a) the court may adjourn the conference or hearing to enable the Registrar to arrange for a person who holds a certificate of competency under section 15(2)﻿(a) or (c) of the Maori Language Act 1987 or some other person competent to interpret Māori to be available at the adjourned case management conference or hearing:
+  (a) the court may adjourn the conference or hearing to enable the Registrar to arrange for a person who holds a certificate of competency under clause 1(2)﻿(a) or (c) of Schedule 6 of Te Ture mō Te Reo Māori 2016/the Māori Language Act 2016 or some other person competent to interpret Māori to be available at the adjourned case management conference or hearing:
   (b) the court may treat the failure to comply as a relevant consideration in an award of costs.

 ### 1.14 Translation may be ordered by court